UKayo/microsoft-365-docs/microsoft-365/admin/support-contact-info.md

 **Billing support hours:**\
 Japanese: Monday through Friday, 9:00-17:00\
-(Closed on weekends and public holidays)\
-English: Monday through Friday, 9:00-17:00\
 (Closed on weekends and public holidays)

    :::column-end:::
    :::column:::
 **Technical support hours:**

 **Office 365 Enterprise:**\
-Japanese: 24 hours a day, 7 days a week\
-English: 24 hours a day, 7 days a week
+Japanese: 24 hours a day, 7 days a week

 **Other Plans:**\
 Telephone technical support is available from 9:00-17:30 on weekdays.\